chander20256/chander20256/README.md

 # 🚀 Featured Projects

-## 🚀 Evreva *(Currently Building)*
+### 🚀 Evreva *(Currently Building)*

-A next-generation platform engineered for performance, scalability, and an exceptional user experience.
+A next-generation platform engineered for scalability, performance, and an exceptional user experience.

 ---

-## 🎯 Revadoo
+### 🎯 Revadoo

-A modern rewards and engagement platform built using React, Node.js, Express, and MongoDB.
+A full-stack rewards and engagement platform built using React, Node.js, Express, and MongoDB.

 ---

-## 🌐 Revadoo Ecosystem
+### 🌐 Revadoo Ecosystem

-The Revadoo ecosystem extends beyond the core platform with dedicated cryptocurrency portals:

-- 🌐 Revadoo.com
+- 🌍 Revadoo.com
 - ₿ LTC.Revadoo
 - 💵 USDT.Revadoo
 - ⚡ TRON.Revadoo

+Dedicated cryptocurrency portals developed as part of the Revadoo ecosystem.

 ---

-## 🏢 KnytXStudio
+### 🏢 KnytXStudio

-A development studio focused on building modern web applications, blockchain solutions, and digital products from idea to deployment.
+An independent development studio focused on creating modern web applications, blockchain solutions, and innovative digital products.

 ---